BitcoinDesign/Guide/guide/glossary/coin-selection.md

 #### When to use

-- Wallets oriented towards advanced, privacy focused bitcoiners
+- Wallets-oriented towards advanced, privacy focused bitcoiners
 - When wanting to give users full control of selecting transaction inputs
 - When paired with good labeling practises